alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 # Alpha Diversity
 * Check out the [excellent overview of all the alpha & beta diversity “options”](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282) in QIIME2
-* This code is based on the [Moving pictures tutorial](https://docs.qiime2.org/2019.10/tutorials/moving-pictures/)
+* This code is based on the [Moving pictures tutorial](https://docs.qiime2.org/2019.10/tutorials/moving-pictures/) - there's not much interpretation here, just some basics to get you started.
+The [R code](https://github.com/alissacox/GHG-cycling-genes/tree/master/R_code) has examples of how to do some of the same analyses using the 'phyloseq' package.

 In general, we chose sampling depth (for rarification) based on sample with lowest reasonable # of sequence frequencies
 ## pmoA